Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Add-AzureADGroupOwner.md

 ```

 ## DESCRIPTION
-The **Add-AzureADGroupOwner** adds an owner to an Azure Active Directory group.
+The **Add-AzureADGroupOwner** cmdlet adds an owner to an Azure Active Directory group.

 ## EXAMPLES